olvert/PFP/lab_d/tutorial.md

     take 200000 (randoms (mkStdGen 211570155))
     :: [Integer]
 ```

-In the above code snippet(Inspired from Chalmers Parallel Functional Programming Slides), the qsort function is the general quick sort which doesn't incorporate any parallelisation.
+In the above code snippet (which is inspired from Chalmers Parallel Functional Programming Slides), the qsort function is the general quick sort which doesn't incorporate any parallelisation.
 The psort function parallelizes the quick sort by using par operation.
 Finally the psort_ which uses rnf operation.
 To run the previous code:

 ```